United Kingdom–United States relations: Religion

 Both the United States and the United Kingdom share the similarity that a majority of their populations state that their belief is Christian, at 70.4% in the US and 59.5% in the UK.
-Also, in both countries the majority of Christian followers are members of the mainline Protestant group of churches, rather than the Roman Catholic Church, although the Catholic church is relatively sizeable in both countries.
-Many of these mainline Protestant churches in the United States have their origins in the United Kingdom or their founders were British.
+Also, in both countries, the majority of Christian followers are members of the mainline Protestant group of churches, rather than the Roman Catholic Church, although the Catholic church is relatively sizeable in both countries.
+Many of these mainline Protestant churches in the United States have their origins in the United Kingdom, or their founders were British.
 This includes Episcopal (Anglican), Baptist, Methodist, Presbyterian, Congregational, and Quaker.

-Nevertheless, there are some three big disparities between the two nations in the role of religion and faith.
+Nevertheless, there are three big disparities between the two nations in the role of religion and faith.
 Firstly, the United Kingdom has an established church in two of the four nations of the country; the Anglican Church of England, where the head of state is the head of the church in one, and the Presbyterian Church of Scotland which plays a notable role of the other.
-The United States on the other hand requires a strict separation of church and state, as stated in the First Amendment.
+The United States, on the other hand, requires a strict separation of church and state, as stated in the First Amendment.
 Another sizable difference between the US and the UK is the piety of followers, as the UK is much more secular than the US.
 A Gallup poll in 2015 reported that 41% of Americans said they regularly attend religious services, compared to just 10% of Britons.
-Thirdly, a preeminent distinction amidst the two countries is the declaration of faith.
-In the United Kingdom, religion, especially those that follow the mainstream Protestant churches, is rarely discussed and the country is a secular society.
-However, in the US, religion and faith are seen as a major part of the personal being and declarations are much more stronger.
+Thirdly, a preeminent distinction between the two countries is the declaration of faith.
+In the United Kingdom, religion, especially those who follow the mainstream Protestant churches, is rarely discussed, and the country is a secular society.
+However, in the US, religion and faith are seen as a major part of the personal being, and declarations are much stronger.

 The United Kingdom also has a large number of those possessing no faith or are agnostic with 25.7% saying they are irreligious, compared with just 10% in the United States who say that they don't believe in a God.
-Many notable British atheists including Richard Dawkins and Christopher Hitchens are known in the US.
-The Atheist Bus campaign which started in London in 2008 by Ariane Sherine, was copied by local atheists in America and put on buses in Washington, DC, and Bloomington, Indiana.
+Many notable British atheists, including Richard Dawkins and Christopher Hitchens, are known in the US.
+The Atheist Bus campaign, which started in London in 2008 by Ariane Sherine, was copied by local atheists in America and put on buses in Washington, DC, and Bloomington, Indiana.

-The differing attitudes towards the religion among the US and the UK causes a large schism between the two nations, and much of the general attitude of the society as a whole on fundamental social issues including abortion, minority rights, blasphemy, the role of church and the state in society, etc.

-Both the United States and the United Kingdom share a number of followers of other minority faiths, although the numbers and type of faith practice in both countries differ wildly due to the ethnic and cultural makeup of both countries.
+The differing attitudes towards religion between the US and the UK cause a large schism between the two nations, and much of the general attitude of the society as a whole on fundamental social issues, including abortion, minority rights, blasphemy, the role of church and the state in society, etc. Both the United States and the United Kingdom share several followers of other minority faiths, although the numbers and type of faith practice in both countries differ wildly due to the ethnic and cultural makeup of both countries.
 The other minority faiths that are practiced in both countries include Judaism, Islam, Hinduism, Sikhism, Paganism and Buddhism.